 Detailed information about all aspects of the Undergraduate Program in the German Department is available in the Undergraduate Handbook.
 A specialized publication with information regarding Independent Work in the German Department can also be downloaded here.

 The requirement for admission to the department is a satisfactory working knowledge of German demonstrated by the completion of GERMAN 107, an SAT II subject test score of 740, or a grade of 4 or 5 on the advanced placement test.

-The department offers seven areas of concentration:
+The department offers six areas of concentration:

-Program Requirements: The program is open to undergraduates in all departments.
+The Department also offers a Certificate in German Language and Culture, which allows students to do sustained work in German language, philosophy, art, and media while concentrating in another department.
+The program is open to undergraduates in all departments.
 Students should consult the departmental representative by the middle of the sophomore year to plan a program of study.

-- Four courses at the 200 level or higher, at least two of which must be at the 300 level or higher.
+1. Four courses at the 200 level or higher, at least two of which must be at the 300 level or higher.

 2. Evidence of substantial upper-level course work in German.
 This requirement will be satisfied if three of the four courses taken for the certificate were conducted in German or if two were conducted in German and one was conducted in English but entailed an appropriate German-language component.
 (See the Undergraduate Announcement for details.)

 3. A substantial paper (20 pages if in English, 12-15 pages if in German) involving original research on a German-related topic.
 The paper may be an expanded and significantly revised version of a paper written for one of the four courses taken to fulfill the certificate.
 (See the Undergraduate Handbook for details.)

 For more information about any aspect of the undergraduate program, contact the Departmental Representative, Prof. Sarah Pourciau at pourciau@princeton.